jpaulm/javafbp-websockets/README.md

 - enter `namelist` in the field prefixed with `Command`
 - click on `Send`.

-You should see a list of names, as follows:
+You should see a list of names of restaurants(!), as follows:

 ![output](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/Output.png "Run output")